 The Berlin Parks Commission is organized under the Town Charter and operates as a volunteer committee made up of citizens of the Town.
 The Parks Commission actively seeks partnerships with a variety of sponsors and has been successful in cultivating relationships with corporate, civic and private entities to assist with park-related projects.
 The Town also has funding in its annual budget for Parks related maintenance and other necessities.

 In 2009 the Parks Commission, through a grant from Program Open Space, contracted with Vista Design, Inc. to create a Comprehensive Parks & Recreation Plan.
-Please follow the links below for the details of the plan.
+Please click here for details of the plan.